qubic/integration/Partners/migration.md

 }
 ```

-> See https://github.com/qubic/archive-query-service/tree/main/v2 for more info about filters and ranges.
+> See https://github.com/qubic/archive-query-service/tree/main/v2 for more details about filters and ranges.

-## Tick related queries

 ### Query tick data